-- 1. New development should incorporate sustainable design features to maximise energy efficiency due to the importance of this in meeting national climate targets. - Innovative approaches to low carbon buildings and construction which demonstrates sustainable use of resources and high energy efficiency levels will be supported where the resultant-built form respects the character of the setting.
+- 1. New development that incorporates sustainable design features to maximise energy efficiency will be supported. - 2.
+Innovative approaches to low carbon buildings and construction which demonstrates sustainable use of resources and high energy efficiency levels will be supported where the resultant-built form respects the character of the setting.
 Examples include, but would not be limited to; - a) the use of alternative heat sources to natural gas, - b) siting and orientation to optimise passive solar gain, - c) passive38 design principles (where appropriate), - d) the use of high quality, thermally efficient building materials, - e) installation of energy efficiency measures such as loft and wall insulation and double/triple glazing, - f) meeting the EPC B target set out by the Committee on Climate Change for all new non-domestic buildings, - g) maximizing the installation of solar panels including building integrated panel technology on roofs of all orientations except due north, - h) the installation of on street electrical vehicle, bike and scooter charging points, - i) the installation of cycle parking facilities.